This post may contain affiliate links. Click here to see what that means.

 - Exercise.
 Research shows that exercise helps alleviate depression, whereas sugar makes it worse.

 - Harness the power of touch.
 If you live with loved ones, ask for a hug.
-If you have a pet, enjoy the mutual comfort that comes from petting them for a while.
+If you have a pet, enjoy the mutual comfort that comes from petting them.

 - Put on some upbeat music.
 Check out this “happiness” playlist on Spotify.